maoberlehner/markus-oberlehner-net/content/blog/use-fragments-to-avoid-obsolete-graphql-fields-in-vue-applications.md

 ## The problem

-Let's look at the following application structure.
-The following excerpt shows a component tree of a typical Vue.js application: a base component that has several levels deep of child components.
+Let's take look at the following application structure.
+The snippet shows a component tree of a typical Vue.js application: a base component that has several levels deep of child components.

 ```bash
 UserDashboard